NeurodataWithoutBorders/nwbinspector/docs/user_guide/using_the_command_line_interface.rst

     nwbinspector 000017 --stream

 This usage will require you to install the ROS3 driver - the general tutorial for ROS3 streaming of NWB files can be found on the :ros3-tutorial:`PyNWB documentation <>`.
-See :ref:`api_streaming` for a more advanced tutorial using the API functions.
+See :ref:`simple_streaming_api` for a more advanced tutorial using the API functions.

 .. note::